megazear7/orison/README.md

 ### TODO

-1. Create a static directory of some sort.
 1. Need to provide someway of doing markdown partials.
 Markdown pages should auto include layouts.
 1. Provide .html pages and partials which are pulled in as strings and rendered as lit-html templates.
 These .html pages should auto include layouts.
 1. Delete everything in buildDir except the CNAME.
 Make the file names that get skipped a configurable array.